The account of Nepali meter is wealthy and

 • These classical meters, such as anushtubh

-and shardula-vikridita, were attributed to scholarship, which was traditionally
+and shardula-vikridita, were attributed to scholarship, what was customarily

-passed down within the learned, high-caste groups of society.
+passed low within the learned, tall-caste groups of community.

-• The writing of classical verse was well
+• The writing of classical poetry was good

-liked, where even poets like Balkrishna Sama and Devkota showed mastery across
+liked, location even poets like Balkrishna Sama and Devkota showed mastery over

 The poets of the 1920s and 1930s, such as

-Devkota, brought in rhythms taken from Nepali folk songs, with one major
+Devkota, brought in rhythms taken from Nepali folk songs, with single major

 classical dictations.